TurboVNC/buildscripts/README.txt

 Xcode 4.1.x or later (available at https://developer.apple.com/downloads --
 Apple ID required.)
-The build scripts need this in order to produce TurboVNC binaries that are backward compatible with OS X 10.7.
+The build scripts need this in order to produce TurboVNC binaries that are backward compatible with OS X 10.7 (NOTE: the OS X 10.9 requirement comes from the custom JRE.)
 The Xcode Command Line Tools should be installed.

 CMake should be installed somewhere in the PATH.
 The version in MacPorts (http://www.MacPorts.org) works, or just install the CMake application from